VeraCrypt, an open source tool available on all major operating systems, is well-suited to meet the data encryption needs of virtually any media team.

 Create an encrypted file container: This option will guide you through the creation of an encrypted file container.
 You can think of it like a password-protected folder for sensitive files.
 It can either live on your computer as a repository for files in active projects, or you might want to send the file container to a collaborator, or store it on a trusted cloud service.

-Create a volume within a partition/drive: This option will guide you through the process of formatting entire external storage media drives, or even partitions of external storage media.
+Encrypt a non-system partition/drive: This option will guide you through the process of formatting entire external storage media drives, or even partitions of external storage media.
 Other applications of this feature are outside of the scope of this guide.

-In this example, we’ll be formatting and encrypting a partition on a USB drive, so we’ll select Create a volume within a partition/drive.
+In this example, we’ll be formatting and encrypting a partition on a USB drive, so we’ll select Encrypt a non-system partition/drive.

 The default is a Standard VeraCrypt volume, which will give you all the functionality you need to create encrypted places to store data for media projects.